msteinbeck/tinyspline/README.md

 System.loadLibrary("tinysplinejava");
 ```

-To simplify the usage of the bindings the generated source code will be compiled
+To simplify the usage of the bindings, the generated source code will be compiled
 and/or packaged according to the target language idiom.
 The following table gives
-an overview of the neccessary tools and the output files.
+an overview of the neccessary tools and the resulting output files.

 Language | Necessary Tools                  | Output File
 -------- | -------------------------------- | ----------------
 C#       | Any of: csc, mcs, dmcs, gmcs     | tinysplinecs.dll
 Java     | javac and jar (available in JDK) | tinyspline.jar
-Python   | -                                | tinyspline.py
+Python   | -                                | tinyspline.py*

+\* These bindings just get copied from the source code directory into
+the build directory and may be renamed for convenience.

 ###API